OpenRIAServices/OpenRiaServices/src/OpenRiaServices.Server.EntityFrameworkCore/Framework/README.md

 ## Complex Types

-The *Complex Types* introduced in EF Core 8 is partially supported with some limitations.
+The *Complex Types* introduced in EF Core 8 are *partially supported** with some limitations.

 1. The types are mapped to to OpenRiaServices's [Complex Types]
 2. Any ef core configuration/metadata applied to the ComplexType (as part of fluent configuration) **IS NOT** discovered.
 The `DbDomainServiceDescriptionProvider` and `DbDomainService` classes does not have any special handling of *Complex Types*.    * Attributes on the types are discovered as expected using the normal built in reflection based attribute discovery